-Parking Procedure: The visitor parking spots are located on the left along the fence as you enter the Salem Street lot and are designated with 'Visitor Parking' signs.
+- Parking Procedure: The visitor parking spots are located on the left along the fence as you enter the Salem Street lot and are designated with 'Visitor Parking' signs.
 Visitors are not to park in any other spots in the Salem St. or Fycke Lane parking lots.
 These parking spots are designated for faculty and staff.
-Visitors are not to park in areas designated with yellow lines.

-Entrance Procedure: Visitors MUST use the entrance to Thomas Jefferson closest to Hartwell St. on the Salem St. circle.
-A visitor will be buzzed into the building and must proceed directly to the Security Desk, asked about the purpose of their visit (e.g. picking up your child, volunteering in a classroom, etc.), and receive a visitor's pass which requires photo identification.
+Visitors are not to park in areas designated with yellow lines. - Entrance Procedure: Visitors MUST use the entrance to Thomas Jefferson closest to Hartwell St. on the Salem St. circle.
+A visitor will be buzzed into the building and must proceed directly to the Security Desk asked about the purpose of their visit (e.g. picking up your child, volunteering in a classroom, etc.), and receive a visitor's pass which requires photo identification.
 Visitor passes must be worn and visible at all times while in the building.
-A staff member shall escort the visitor to the appropriate location.

-No person will enter any school building under the control of the Teaneck Board of Education without first requesting, and then being approved for an official visit appointment with the school/building Principal and/or his/her designee.
+A staff member shall escort the visitor to the appropriate location. - No person will enter any school building under the control of the Teaneck Board of Education without first requesting, and then being approved for an official visit appointment with the school/building Principal and/or his/her designee.
 Such appointment shall not be granted during the first 45 minutes or the last 45 minutes of any school day, as to be least disruptive to the instructional schedule.
 Please contact the principal's administrative assistant at 201-833-5470 to schedule an appointment.

 Dropping off items: Any item that needs to be dropped off for a student will be given to security and the main office will contact the student to pick up the item(s).
 Students should only receive communication from the main office regarding item(s) to be picked up.
-Students are not permitted to utilize their cell phones at any time while school is in session.
-Utilizing cell phones while in school is contrary to the code of conduct and will result in disciplinary action.
+Students are not permitted to utilize their cell phones, wireless headphones, or Smart Watches at any time while school is in session.
+Utilizing cell phones, wireless headphones, or Smart Watches while in school is contrary to the code of conduct and will result in disciplinary action.

-Early Dismissal Parent/Guardian: Parent/Guardians must adhere to the Entrance Procedure above, be listed as a family/guardian member on Skyward, have photo identification and complete an Off Campus Pass with the main office administrative assistant before the student is dismissed.
+Early Dismissal Parent/Guardian: Parent/Guardians must adhere to the Entrance Procedure above, be listed as a family/guardian member on Skyward, have photo identification, and complete an Off Campus Pass with the main office administrative assistant before the student is dismissed.
 Students will be called down to the main office.
 Students should only receive communication from the main office regarding early dismissal.
-Students are not permitted to utilize their cell phones at any time while school is in session.
-Utilizing cell phones while in school is contrary to the code of conduct and will result in disciplinary action.
+Students are not permitted to utilize their cell phones, wireless headphones, or Smart Watches at any time while school is in session.
+Utilizing cell phones, wireless headphones, or Smart Watches while in school is contrary to the code of conduct and will result in disciplinary action.

 Early Dismissal Nurse: Early dismissal by our school nurse due to an illness will be initiated by a student's visit to the health office and a subsequent phone call from our school nurse.
-(Students are not permitted to utilize their cell phones at any time while school is in session.
-Utilizing cell phones while in school is contrary to the code of conduct and will result in disciplinary action.)
-The school nurse shall complete an Off Campus Pass and meet the parent/guardian at the Eighth Grade - Salem Street Entrance (farthest from the circle).
+(Students are not permitted to utilize their cell phones, wireless headphones, or Smart Watches at any time while school is in session. <a href="https://district.org/linearing-nurses-new-nurses-new-nurses-new-nurses-new-nurses-new-nurses-new-nurses-new-nurses-new-nurses-new-nurses-new-nurses-new-nurses-new-nurses-nur